-The Art Department offers a professional Bachelor of Fine Arts degree with concentrations in Art and Design.
+The Art & Design Department offers a professional Bachelor of Fine Arts degree with concentrations in Studio Art and Graphic Design.
 The BFA degree is anchored around a strong Foundations program that emphasizes the theoretical, analytical and practical aspects of art and design.

 Art majors go on to graduate school or careers in fine art, graphic design, photography, interactive-media, animation, illustration, web design, gallery work and teaching.